Michael Cohen (lawyer): Personal life

 Cohen married Ukrainian-born Laura Shusterman in 1994.
 They have a daughter, Samantha, and a son, Jake.
-Laura Shusterman's father, Fima Shusterman, left Soviet Ukraine for New York in 1975.
+Shusterman's father, Fima Shusterman, left Soviet Ukraine for New York in 1975.
 He was the person who introduced Cohen to Trump, according to a Trump biographer.

 Cohen has been friends since childhood with Felix Sater, a Moscow-born real estate developer with links to the Russian mafia and a convicted felon.
 Both men worked together on the Trump Tower Moscow deal.

 Cohen served as chairman of the board of directors of Columbia Grammar & Preparatory School through late 2016.

 Before joining the Trump Organization, Cohen had purchased several homes in Trump's buildings.
 A 2017 New York Times article reported that Cohen is known for having "a penchant for luxury"; he was married at The Pierre luxury hotel, drove a Porsche while attending college, and once owned a Bentley.

 In January 2019 documents that were released after the prosecution of former police officer Paul Dean revealed that Cohen, Donald Trump, Donald Trump Jr., and others had obtained handgun carry permits after making donations to the Police Athletic League or the New York City Police Foundation despite not having the proper credentials on file.
 Cohen lawyer Lanny Davis did not comment on the allegations against Cohen.

-Cohen hosts the podcasts Mea Culpa and Political Beatdown for the media network MeidasTouch.
+Cohen hosted the podcasts Mea Culpa and Political Beatdown.
+These were once part of the MeidasTouch Network, but MeidasTouch fired him and quit producing his podcasts on January 17, 2026.